cruicktheo/MeshTestTask/README.md

 ![](https://github.com/cruicktheo/MeshTestTask/blob/main/DemonstrationGifs/LissajousAnimatorDemonstration.GIF)

 Selecting the lissajous animation option makes the first object float on x and y in a lissajous manner.
 Selecting this option enables a second UI panel where the variables of the lissajous formula can be manipulated and the results viewed in real time.
 Note: when this object is attracted to the left controller the animation will stop and resume once released.
+Manipulating values will only change the animation of the first object.
+The gif only shows object A animating, but this bug was since fixed.

 ## Mesh Animation